 Nearby Attractions to Archbald Pothole State Park

-Information about nearby attractions is available from the Northeast Pennsylvania Convention and Visitors Bureau.
+Information about Archbald Pothole State Park’s nearby attractions is available from the Northeast Pennsylvania Convention and Visitors Bureau.

-Seven Tubs Recreation Area: Glacial meltwater eroded the bedrock and created a series of potholes in Pinchot State Forest’s Deep Hollow Tract.
+The Seven Tubs Recreation Area also is nearby.
+The area is a series of potholes created from glacial meltwater that eroded the bedrock in Pinchot State Forest’s Deep Hollow Tract.
 Seven Tubs can be reached at Exit 164 off of I-81.
 Follow PA 115 south for 2.5 miles.

-Tannersville Cranberry Bog: This 150-acre wetland is the southernmost low altitude boreal bog on the eastern seaboard.
+The Tannersville Cranberry Bog is a 150-acre wetland owned by the Nature Conservancy.
+The bog is the southernmost low altitude boreal bog on the eastern seaboard.
 It contains carnivorous plants, rare orchids, and other plants.
-The bog is owned by the Nature Conservancy and can only be visited during scheduled tours.
+The bog can only be visited during scheduled hours.

 Pennsylvania Heritage Area

 Heritage Areas protect, enhance, and promote Pennsylvania’s historic, natural, cultural, and scenic resources.

 The Lackawanna Heritage Valley is Pennsylvania’s first heritage park.
 It tells the story of the important role that Lackawanna Valley played in America’s Industrial Revolution by supplying over 80 percent of the nation’s anthracite coal that fueled the growth of American industry.